Cheyenne Photos

 Frontier Days Parade, 1937.
 17th Sreet looking west.
 Photo by A. E. Gordon.

-In 1905, a building known as the Annex was constructed upon the site of the auditorium.
 Following the fire, the Opera House was converted to apartments.
 The Annex provided rooms for railroad locomotive engineers, firemen, and conductors laying over in Cheyenne.
 The railroad would relay orders to the men by women messengers known as "call girls." later, the orders would be delivered three times a day over a local radio station.
 In 1985, the radio "callboard" was replaced by a toll-free telephone number.
 The Opera House and the Annex were torn down in 1961.

 Atlas Theatre, south side of 16th Street, 1914.
 The Tivoli Building is at the end of the street.